gregology/gregology.github.io/_posts/2017-08-16-ship-s-computer-how-much-tech-does-a-sailing-yacht-need-sailing-sv-catsaway-ep-10.md

-We updated the ship’s technology including;
+We updated the ship's technology including;
- - Raspberry Pi running a Rails app as the Ship’s Computer
+ - Raspberry Pi running a Rails app as the Ship's Computer
  - Outernet receiver for weather at sea
  - Find me Spot to report ships current location
- - vYacht to connect to the Ship’s instruments
+ - vYacht to connect to the Ship's instruments
  - And an EPIRB in case of emergency

 We attempted to create our own Seatalk cable in order to save some money.
 It worked for a little while but was constantly causing instrument errors when the boat moved.
-Diana and I are trekkies aso it was fun working on a Star Trek themed Ship’s Computer.
-I’ll enjoy continuing to work on that while we’re sailing at warp 0.00000000000001.
+Diana and I are trekkies aso it was fun working on a Star Trek themed Ship's Computer.
+I'll enjoy continuing to work on that while we're sailing at warp 0.00000000000001.

 https://github.com/ShipsComputer/ComputerCore
 https://outernet.is/